Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 And it is marvelous in our eyes?

-Comments Mark 12:1-12 For Mark 12:1-12 see Comments Matthew 21:33-46 and Comments Luke 20:9-19.Analyzing these portions of Scriptures, we can say that the Lord has spoken this parable more than once to different groups of people.
-Each time the Lord tells the parable, same parable, but different way of pointing out, the emphasizing is different; each Gospel has its own purpose, same parable, but different people listening.
-The time of day, from morning until evening, don’t forget as well, people approaching in one area, the Lord says it, when the Lord goes further, another group approaching, still saying the same parable, explaining, that is why each Gospel has differences only in some certain spots, but the whole story is the same.
-Each Gospel puts the parable once but renders not necessarily the same instance happening.
+Comments Mark 12:1-12 For Mark 12:1-12 see Comments Matthew 21:33-46 and Comments Luke 20:9-19.
+Analyzing these portions of the Scriptures, we can say that the Lord has spoken this parable more than once to different groups of people.
+Each time the Lord told the parable, it was the same parable, but in a different way of pointing out; the emphasizing is different.
+Each Gospel has its own purpose: the same parable, but different people listening.
+During the day, from morning until evening, people approached the Lord.
+The Lord said the parable in one area, and then, when the Lord went further, another group approached.
+The Lord still said the same parable and explained it, and that is why each Gospel has differences only in certain spots, but the whole story is the same.
+Each Gospel puts the parable once but does not necessarily render the same instance happening.

 Comparison Analysis